leegengyu/vulnhub-box-walkthrough/dc-6.md

 ![](/screenshots/dc-6/ncEstablishShell.jpg)
 * Note: Remember to change `maxlength` attribute value first before doing the command injection!

-# Method 2: Privilege Escalation using User Role Editor
+## Method 2.1: Manual WordPress Privilege Escalation using User Role Editor ##
 * I found this [article](http://sec.sangfor.com/vulns/321.html) to have given me a better understanding of how I can carry out the privilege escalation, as compared to the [Wordfence article](https://www.wordfence.com/blog/2016/04/user-role-editor-vulnerability/) that explained better the underlying code that resulted in the vulnerability.
 * Using Burp Suite, intercept the request when we press `Update Profile`, as user `mark`.
+* While we are able to explicitly select additional roles for new users when creating them, we do not see the option to add additional roles for ourself as `mark` (probably because of security concerns).
-* Concatenate the string `&ure_other_roles=administrator` (as explained in the article) to the end of the POST request.
+* However, we are still able to indirectly do so by including it as part of the POST request to update our own profile: concatenate the string `&ure_other_roles=administrator` (as explained in the article) to the end of the long string of parameters.
 ![](/screenshots/dc-6/burpSuiteAddAdminRole.jpg)
 * `Forward` the next couple of requests, and we will then see that we are now having the `administrator` role!
 ![](/screenshots/dc-6/userRoleEditorPluginPrivEsc.jpg)